jensengen/Project5/README.md

 * Show the marker at the drop off zone once the robot reaches it

 ## Python
-The UDACITY workspace is setup to use Python 3 while the ROS-Kinetic distribution requires Python 2.
+By default the UDACITY workspace is setup to use Python 3 while the ROS-Kinetic distribution requires Python 2.
 To correctly launch and run this project, make sure to use Python 2.

 For the UDACITY workspace, a work-around is described here: https://github.com/PenguinLemma/udacity-robond-p5/blob/master/doc/UDACITY_WS_SETUP.md